Can I study at home?

 Is there a graduation ceremony?

-Cap and Gown graduation is held twice a year at Newport Adult Learning Centers.
-Typically graduation is held in January and June.
+Cap and Gown graduation is held annually for Cambell County Adult Education students, typically in December.
 Caps, gowns, tassels and invitations are available to purchase or to rent for the evening.
 This is a great opportunity for the graduates, their families and their friends to come in to share in the celebration.

 I have a high school diploma but I feel like I need to improve my skills.
 Can you help me?